antistatique/antistapress/README.md

 ## 💄 Theme

 #### Styleguide
-You have to init the styleguide using
+You have to init the serving of the styleguide using
 ```
-$ gulp init
+$ yarn start
 ```

-You can serve the styleguide using:
+You can build the styleguide using:
 ```
-$ gulp serve
+$ yarn build
 ```